PPT: Pretraining with Pseudo-Labeled Trajectories for Motion Forecasting: Experimental Results

+\textbf{Pseudo-labeled trajectories.\;} \xyh{To have pseudo-labeled trajectories from diverse sensor modalities (camera, LiDAR, multi-modal),} we collect detections from 9 state-of-the-art detectors and their variants~\cite{LiuTAYMRH23, YinZK21, BaiHZHCFT22, LiuTAYMRH23, YinSC0YFW24, wang2023dsvt, shi2023pv, chen2023voxelnext} and employ non-learning tracking methods~\cite{YinZK21, Weng2020_AB3DMOT} for detection association, which form 8.6M pseudo-labeled trajectories for \method{} pretraining.
+Without further specification, we focus on the 4-wheel vehicle objects. \xyh{Notably, we do not smooth or manually select the trajectories; all are results of the automated pipeline.
+This creates diverse feasible trajectories for each agent in the scene as demonstrated lately in~\autoref{fig:diverse_dataset}.}

-\textbf{Forecasting method.\;} To facilitate the experiments on different datasets, we benefit from the UniTraj~\cite{feng2024unitraj} framework, where the the input data unified in the ScenarioNet~\cite{LiPFLDMZ23} format and provide reliable implementations of various forecasting methods~\cite{mtr, Wayformer, autobot}.
-The task is predicting future trajectories over 6 seconds from 2 seconds of past ground-truth history, both sampled at 10 Hz.
+\textbf{Forecasting method.\;} To conduct experiments on different datasets, we leverage UniTraj~\cite{feng2024unitraj}, which provides a reliable implementation of multiple models, such as MTR~\cite{mtr}, Wayformer~\cite{Wayformer}, Autobot~\cite{autobot}, that predict 6-second future trajectories from 2-second past ground-truth history at 10 Hz.
+Due to the page limit, our main results use MTR and additional results for Wayformer and Autobot are provided in \autoref{sec:add_res}.

-We conduct our experiments with MTR~\cite{mtr}, a transfor\-mer-based method with 60M parameters, chosen for its superior performance.
-MTR integrates \textit{intention points} that provide prior information on future endpoints to initialize their queries.
-Forecasting results for Wayformer~\cite{Wayformer} and Autobot~\cite{autobot} are also provided in Supplementary Material.

-~\\ \textbf{Training.\;\;}For pre-training or training MTR from scratch, we run 100 epochs on 8 A100 GPUs.
+\xyh{ \textbf{Training.\;\;}We pretrain the forecasting models for 16 epochs (in practice, convergence may be obtained before).
+For finetuning, we train for 40 epochs and report early-stopping scores based on validation evaluation.
 We follow the hyper-parameter setting of UniTraj~\cite{feng2024unitraj} in all experiments.
-For fine-tuning, the learning rate is reduced by an order of magnitude; the other hyper-parameters remain unchanged.
+For finetuning, the learning rate is reduced by an order of magnitude of 0.1; the other hyperparameters remain unchanged.}

-We train the forecasting model from scratch with ground-truth annotations, referred to as ``No Pre-training''. \method{} refers to models that are first pre-trained on pseudo-labeled trajectories and then fine-tuned on labeled data, unless explicitly stated otherwise.